 The American Board of Oral and Maxillofacial Surgery the certifying agency for the specialty, was founded in 1946 and two of our alumni have served as President:

-Residents who have completed the program are in practice all over Texas and the United States, and a few practice in foreign countries including Taiwan, Thailand, Italy, Guatemala, Costa Rica, Canada and Switzerland.
-The success of our graduates in their communities has strengthened the reputation of the Department and helped make Houston one of the most sought after residency programs for oral and maxillofacial training in the world.
+Residents who have completed the program are in practice throughout Texas and the U.S., and a few practice in foreign countries, including Taiwan, Thailand, Italy, Guatemala, Costa Rica, Canada and Switzerland.
+The success of our graduates in their communities has strengthened the reputation of the department and helped make Houston's one of the most sought-after residency programs for oral and maxillofacial training in the world.